cozmemis/Group18-Final-Report/README.md

 ### Next Steps
-Throughout the rest of the project, we will create additional unsupervised and supervised learning algorithms and assess their effectiveness through comparison.
+In the remainder of the project, we will create additional unsupervised and supervised learning algorithms and assess their performances through comparison.

 ## References